$4,129average project size

 Experiment works because project creators give scientific results back to the funders.
-Researchers are sharing datasets, pre-prints, protocols, and papers.
+Researchers are share pictures, updates, datasets, pre-prints, protocols, and papers.

 Crowdfunding is like an onion, you start in the middle layer with your friends and family; close supporters who can understand your message.
 From there, your secondary networks help build momentum.
 Once it's clear your science resonates with people, then you can reach a larger audience through press and media.
 Read our Researcher Guide for more info on the basics of crowdfunding.

-There is no requirement for when you post a result, only that you do share your research findings and outcomes with your backers in an engaging way.
-This can be data, abstracts, preprints, presentations, or more.
+There is no requirement for when you should post a result, only that you do share your research findings and outcomes with your backers in an engaging way.
+This can be data in any usual format, or it could be a Google hangout with the scientists.
+Every project is different, and that's what makes science engaging.

 Videos aren't required, but we highly recommend making them.
-Projects with videos are twice as likely to be successful, because they're great ways to introduce people to your story.
+Projects with videos are twice as likely to be successful than projects without videos, because they're great ways to introduce people to your story.

 Experiment is 'all-or-nothing', which means you only receive the pledge funds if you reach the funding target.
 If you don't reach the goal, then backers don't get charged and no money changes hands.

-There have been many successful experiments that lead to publications in peer-reviewed academic journals.
+There have been many successful experiments that lead to publications in academic journals.
 Most publishers will have a policy on pre-released data or abstract sharing.
 A good first step would be to ask your publisher.

 Crowdfunding is not like writing a research grant proposal.
-Instead, it's more about actively tapping into and building your network of supporters.
+Instead, it's more about actively tapping into and building your own network of supporters.
 Most campaigns run for 30-60 days, so you should expect to devote that amount of time towards the campaign effort.
+Researcher who do so usually end up more successful, and it's more fun that way.
 Setting up a project is easy and typically takes 1 week.

 Every week we choose a project to feature in our weekly newsletter.
 We tend to choose projects that exhibit openness and collaboration or projects that are addressing a uniquely challenging research challenge.